awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting_NoBGP.md

 is directly connected, Tunnel2
 ```

 You should see that the static route for the VPC CIDR through both tunnels exists\.
-If it does not exist, add the static routes as shown here\.
+If it does not exist, add the static routes as shown here:

 ```
 router# ip route 10.0.0.0 255.255.0.0 Tunnel1 track 100